 "While Indonesia may not yet be our most important economic or security relationship, it is in many respects our most important relationship," Abbott said.
 "We will be covering a range of matters because this is an important relationship and it's important to get it right at the start of this new government."

 Abbott is expected to meet with President Susilo Bambang Yudhoyono on Monday.
 He will be accompanied by Foreign Minister Julie Bishop, Trade Minister Andrew Robb and 20 senior business people.

 Border issues have been a long-time headache shared by the two countries.

 Indonesia is often used as a transit point by asylum seekers desperate to reach Australia's Christmas Island in hopes of starting a better life.
-Thousands board rickety fishing boats every year to make the often deadly journey, which typically crosses about 340 kilometers (210 miles) of open sea.
+Thousands board rickety fishing boats every year to make the often deadly journey, which crosses about 500 kilometers (310 miles) of open sea.

 Abbott took office two weeks ago after winning the Sept.
 7 election on the promise that he would stop the asylum seeker boats.